 The borehole is traditionally advanced with five-foot "flights" of hollow augers that maintain the integrity of the borehole while providing a central access pathway to acquire soil samples, as required.
-When used in tandem with direct push technology (DPT), the augers are typically used only to install a monitor well so that a plug is frequently installed and the augers are used to expand the borehole diameter in order to install the monitor well.
+When used in tandem with direct push technology (DPT), the augers typically are used only to install a monitor well so that a plug is frequently installed and the augers are used to expand the borehole diameter in order to install the monitor well.

 Hollow stem augers provide a physical barrier to soils caving into the borehole although they may not prevent fluids from entering.
 The BMP for completing a monitor well through multiple permeable zones would include installing permanent casings through impacted zones and drilling through underlying materials with a smaller diameter auger or DPT.
 This BMP typically limits hollow-stem augers to be used only in the uppermost WBU depths.
-Well installation using this method may also have difficulties with heaving sands where fine grained granular native material is fluidized and forced up the auger central port due to high hydraulic head.
+Well installation using this method may also have difficulties with heaving sands where fine-grained native material is fluidized and forced up the auger central port due to high hydraulic head.
 A sacrificial plug at the bottom of the lowest auger may prevent sands from entering the augers.

 During well installation special emphasis should be made to ensure filter pack sand and bentonite seal materials are properly placed in the auger boring.
 These materials may bridge across the annulus within the augers and the well casing and prevent uniform distribution of filter pack sand and/or bentonite seal materials.
-Common diameters (in inches) of hollow stem augers are: 21/4, 31/4, 41/4, 61/4, 81/4, 101/4, and 121/4 Inner Diameter (ID).
+Common diameters (in inches) of hollow stem augers are: 21⁄2, 31⁄2, 41⁄2, 61⁄3, 81⁄3, 101⁄3, and 121⁄3 Inner Diameter (ID).
 This range of IDs facilitates numerous applications within the environmental industry.